mal-lang/mal-simulator/README.md

 ```

+## Agents

+Attacker and defender agents are important for running simulations in the MAL Simulator.

+### Attacker agent
+`type` - 'attacker'

+`entry_points` - Where the agent starts off

+`goals` - Optional setting telling where the agent wants to end up.
+If the goal is fulfilled the simulator will terminate the attacker agent.

+`config` - A dictionary given to the Agent class on initialization if running simulations with `malsim.mal_simulator.run_simulation` or CLI.

+`agent_class` - Name of the class for the agent used when running simulations with `run_simulation` or CLI, can be left empty or set to PassiveAgent if the agent should not act.

+### Defender agent

+`type` - 'defender'

+`config` - A dictionary given to the Agent class on initialization if running simulations with `malsim.mal_simulator.run_simulation` or CLI.

+`agent_class` - Name of the class for the agent used when running simulations with `run_simulation` or CLI, can be left empty or set to PassiveAgent if the agent should not act.

 ## Extend

 Instead of copy pasting an entire scenario it is possible to extend the scenario and only override